December 4, 2019 by John Fernandez

-(Video: Watch Cynthia M. Amaro, M.D., pediatric neonatologist at Baptist Children’s Hospital, provide vital tips on safe sleeping practices to lower the risk of Sudden Infant Death Syndrome, or SIDS.)
+(Video: Watch Cynthia M. Amaro, M.D., pediatric neonatologist at Baptist Children’s Hospital, provide vital tips on safe sleeping practices to lower the risk of Sudden Infant Death Syndrome, or SIDS.
+Video by Dylan Kyle.)

-It is a terrifying term for new parents — Sudden Infant Death Syndrome (SIDS) — referring to the mostly sleep-related death of an otherwise healthy infant, most commonly occurring during the first six months of life.
+About 3,500 infant deaths occur each year from sleep-related causes, says the AAP.
+Sudden Infant Death Syndrome (SIDS) refers to the mostly sleep-related death of an otherwise healthy infant, most commonly occurring during the first six months of life.

 It is highly recommended that infants be placed on their backs for sleeping.
 What is NOT recommended are the following: placing a baby on his or her stomach or on soft surfaces, such as adult mattresses, or placing a baby under or near soft or loose bedding.

 October is SIDS Awareness Month.
 But despite public information campaigns by U.S. agencies, pediatricians and hospitals, many parents still don’t fully understand the risk factors associated with SIDS.
 Additionally, learning about SIDS and safe-sleeping is important for all care-givers, including babysitters, grandparents, other relatives and anyone else who might care for babies, according to the Safe Infant Sleep campaign by the National Institute of Child Health and Human Development (NICHD).